t11230/airhornbot/README.md

 - Reorganized code into multiple files

 ## Usage
-RamenBot Bot has two components, a bot client that handles the playing of loyal airhorns, and a web server that implements OAuth2 and stats.
-Once added to your server, RamenBot can be summoned by running `!!airhorn`.
+RamenBot Bot has two components, a bot client that handles a plethora of cool features, and a web server that implements OAuth2 and stats.
+Once added to your server, RamenBot can be summoned by running `!!*root_command* *function* *arguments*`.
+Full documentation on root commands and their functions to come!

 ### Running the Bot